moloewe-leuphana/moloewe-leuphana.github.io/docs/02-user-interface.md

 ## **2 Selection Page**

 The user lands on this page when they have successfully logged in.
-On this page, the user can select between the **edit mode** and **presentation mode**.
+On this page, the user can select between the **Edit Mode** and **Presentation Mode**.
 The two modes are explained in the following chapters.

 ![](/img/doc/SelectionPage.png)

 ## **3 Edit Mode**

-In the edit mode, a presentation/a project can be created, worked on, changed & up- or downloaded.
+In Edit Mode, a project can be created, worked on, changed & up- or downloaded.
 This mode is necessary when planning and preparing a workshop.

 ### 3.1 Projects Page

-This is the first page a user sees when they open edit mode.
+This is the first page a user sees when they open Edit Mode.
 In this page, all projects associated with the user are listed.

 ![](/img/doc/02_projects_page.jpg)